offbynull/coroutines/README.md

 Inspired by the Apache Commons Javaflow project, the Coroutines project is a Java toolkit that allows you to suspend the execution of your method, save its state, and resume executing it from that state at a later point in time.

+Why not just use Javaflow?
+Unfortunately, Javaflow seems to be largely unsupported at this point.
+But, aside from that, using the Coroutines ...

+1. is roughly 25% to 50% faster than Javaflow (likely due to the fact that Javaflow makes use of threading constructs like ThreadLocal storage).
+1. has both Maven plugin and an Ant plugin (Javaflow only provides an Ant plugin).
+1. has support for Java 8 bytecode (Javaflow has issues dealing with stackmap frames due to it's reliance on ASM's default behaviour for deriving common superclasses).
+1. is modular and the code is readable, well commented, and well tested code (Javaflow is difficult to follow and everything is embedded in to a single project).

+ This is  (e.g. threadlocal and thread-safe collections) while this project doesn't.

 More information on the topic of coroutines can be found at ...

 * [Wikipedia: Coroutine](http://en.wikipedia.org/wiki/Coroutine)